tsatria03/CookyCraze/docks/readme.txt

 true means this quest always appears every prestige cycle and occupies its difficulty slot, preventing a random quest of the same difficulty from filling that position. false means it goes into the random pool.

+advance

+true means that once this quest is completed, it is permanently retired and replaced by the next tier of the same stat on the next prestige cycle.
+The player will never see the same quest again after beating it. false means the quest repeats every prestige cycle regardless of whether it was completed before.

 difficulty
-A number from 1 to 10 controlling how hard this quest is and which slot it occupies in the active quest list.
+A number from 1 to 10 controlling which slot this quest occupies in the active quest list.

+It does not directly affect how hard the quest is to complete in practice — that is determined by the threshold.
+Two quests can share the same difficulty number, and the one with the larger threshold will naturally take longer to finish.

 The game spreads active slots evenly across the difficulty range found in the table, so easier quests always appear alongside harder ones.
 Required quests occupy their difficulty slot directly.
 The difficulty range is read dynamically from the table and capped at 10.
 The max_active setting is also capped at 10.